About the Event

 Guests may not possess or purchase more than two (2) alcoholic beverages at a time.
 Shots may not be served at any time.
 Caps will be removed from all bottles.
 All glass containers must be poured into cups.

-All concession stands and portable units will stop serving alcohol at the end of the third quarter.
-For soccer events alcohol cut-off is at the 70th minute.
-For other events alcohol cut-off times will be determined by Coliseum Management.
+All concession stands and portable units will stop serving alcohol at least thirty minutes before the end of the event, at the end of the third quarter during football and at the 70th minute during soccer matches.
+For other events, alcohol cut-off times will be determined by Coliseum Management.

 Alcohol of any kind may not be brought into or removed from the Coliseum.
 During USC football games, alcohol may not be removed from the Scholarship Club Tower.